friveramariani/PRCubeStars/fungi.md

 - among others findings, including active projects that interphase biological sciences and computational biology

 #### Why are we interested in collecting fungal spores in the stratosphere?
-The main goal of the project, to detect fungal spores in the stratosphere, has important climate change, environmental, and human health relevance.
-If detected in the stratosphere, it would provide evidence of their long-distance stratospheric transport.
+The main goal of the project, to detect fungal spores in the stratosphere, has important climate change (e.g. cloud formation), environmental, and human health relevance (e.g. affecting human respiratory health).
+There is evidence that fungal spores have the potential to be transported long distances in the trophosphere.
+BUt less is known about possible long-distance travel in the stratosphere.

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){